International Students

 When/how do I get my classes?

-You will meet with an academic advisor in person or online.
-You will discuss the classes that will make you successful in achieving your academic goals in accordance with your major.
+You will meet with an academic advisor in person or online to discuss the classes that will make you successful in achieving your academic goals.

 When do I get a student ID number?

-Upon receiving your acceptance letter.
-Your student ID number will be clearly marked on your acceptance letter.
+Your acceptance letter will have your student ID number clearly marked.
 You will also receive instructions via email on how to set up your school account.

 What documents do I need to be accepted to COC?

-- Create My Canyons account with your student ID number.
-Go to My Canyons.
+1. Create a My Canyons account with your student ID number.

 When do I pay money?